ajanhallinta/GTARW-BlenderMapExport/README.md

-# GTASA-BlenderMapExport
+# GTARW-BlenderMapExport
-Simple scripts for Blender 2.8 and DragonFF -plugin to export IPL/IDE files for GTASA.
+Simple scripts for Blender 2.8 and DragonFF -plugin to export IPL/IDE files for GTASA and GTAVC.

-Some simple and messy scripts to <b>export IPL/IDE files from Blender to GTASA</b>.
-I use them with map-cleaned GTASA to make a new map from the scratch.
+Some simple and messy scripts to <b>export IPL/IDE files from Blender to GTASA/GTAVC</b>.
+I use them with map-cleaned GTASA/VC to make a new map from the scratch.
 These scripts are meant to use in conjuction with <b>DragonFF -plugin, made by Parik27</b> (https://github.com/Parik27/DragonFF).

+# Usage:
-# BlenderScript_IplExport.txt:
+# Blender_IplExport.txt:

 Have your map ready in Blender with .dff Collections.
 Open the script in Blender Text Editor and in the first lines change 'iplName' to name that you wish to use with your .ipl and .ide files (I use "vesanto").
 Next there is 'lod' and 'interior' variables.
 I have only used -1 for 'lod' and 0 for 'interior', maybe they work with other values too (?).